 Around 3.100 years ago, at the time of Pharaoh Ramesses XI, the tenth and last ruler of the Twentieth Dynasty of Ancient Egypt, Hrihor, the High Priest of the god Amon and ruler of Thebes, dispatches Wenamon, one of his functionary, to the city of Byblos (present-day Lebanon) to procure cedar in order to construct a sacred vessel for the god Amon.
-What Wenamon did not know at the time of his departure from Thebes was that a regular trade mission was about to become an incredible series of adventure that destiny will consign to the eternity as the first documented trip in world history.
+At the time of his departure from Thebes, Wenamon did not know that a regular trade mission was about to become an incredible series of adventure that destiny will consign to the eternity as the first documented trip in world history.

 The story has a quiet beginning.
-Hrihor gives to Wenamon money to buy the cedars, gifts for the king of Byblos, credentials, and a small statue of the god “Amon-of-the-way”.
+Hrihor gives to Wenamon money to buy cedars, gifts for the king of Byblos, credentials, and a small statue of the god “Amon-of-the-way”.
 Therefore, Wenamon left Thebes to Tanis.
-Once arrived he shows his credential to the rulers of Tanis, and they sent him off with the ship’s captain Mengebet entering the great sea of Syria.
+Once arrived he shows his credential to the rulers of Tanis.
+The ruler sent Wenamon off with the ship’s captain Mengebet, entering the great sea of Syria.

 Wenamon reach safely the city of Dor, a petty kingdom of Thakkara, and here troubles began.
 One of the sailor steals all Wenamon’s money and fled away.
 Wenamon goes to the Thakkara chief of Dor to ask for a compensation due to the fact that the theft was committed in the Dor‘s harbour.
 The king gives him a very, but very little compensation and Wenamon, after waiting 9 days, sails North to Tyre.

-During the Journey somehow (the papyrus is incomplete) he meets Some Thakkara people and he sized their money.
+During the Journey somehow (the papyrus is incomplete) he met some Thakkara people and he sized their money.
 Finally, he arrives in Byblos four month after his departure.
 Here things does not turn good.
 Zakaar-Baal, king of Byblos, refuses to receive our unlucky hero.
 Wenamon waits.
 Every day he receives injunction to leave the harbour and he is threatened by the men of Zakaar-Baal.
-Wenamon hold up 19 days of waiting, and, in the exact moment he determines to leave Zakar-Baal accepts to receive him.
-In fact, that very same day, one the Zakar-Baal priest had fallen into a prophetic frenzy and told to the king to receive Wenamon.
+Wenamon hold up 19 days of waiting, and, in the exact moment he determines to leave, Zakar-Baal accepts to receive him.
+In fact, that very same day, one of the Zakar-Baal priest had fallen into a prophetic frenzy and told to the king to receive Wenamon.

 The morning after Zaakar-Baal does not do much for Wenamon.
-The king simply tells to the Thakkara’s people he cannot arrest a man of the Pharaoh in his land but what he can do is force Wenamon to take the sea, once he is out of Byblos’ harbour Thakkara’ people are free to arrest him.
-Somehow (this part of the papyrus is missed) Wenamon evades the pursuers but contrary winds lead him to Cyprus.
+The king simply tells to the Thakkara’s people he cannot arrest a man of the Pharaoh in his land, but he can force Wenamon to take the sea.
+Once Wenamon will be out of Byblos’ harbour Thakkara’ people are free to arrest him.
+Somehow (this part of the papyrus is missed) Wenamon evades the pursuers, but contrary winds lead him to Cyprus.
 Here Wenamon is about to be slaughtered but at the very last moment he manages to gain the favour of Hatiba, Princess of Cyprus.
 Unfortunately the report is broken: the end of the first documented trip in world history will be a mistery for ever.